zurkz/learning/terraform/README.md

 # terraform

-#### create terraform IAM user and give it programmatic access and proper IAM roles
+#### create terraform IAM user and give it programmatic access and proper roles

 #### install terraform, create directory for terraform and create